 Units need to have specific goals.
 These goals should be written down on paper and agreed upon by the CO and 1SG.
 This is the commander’s responsibility to set goals for the unit, but the 1SG should set goals for their direct reports.

 2) Establish Lanes

 Both the First Sergeant and Company Commander need to stay in their lane.
-The only way this will ever happen is if the CO and 1SG sit down and determine who is responsible for what.
+The only way this will ever happen is if the Company Commander and 1SG sit down and determine who is responsible for what.
 Know your lane and stay in your lane.

 3) Help Fill In the Other Person’s Weaknesses

 No one is perfect.
 Everyone has shortcomings.
 Figure out where your commander is weak, and find ways to fill in the gap.
-Have your CO and Platoon Sergeants do the same thing with you.
+Have your commander and Platoon Sergeants do the same thing with you.

 4) Be Unified

-Your must be unified with your Commander, even if you don’t like them.
+Your must be unified with your Company Commander, even if you don’t like them as a person.
 The mission and soldiers must come first, no matter what.
 Be loyal to each other and have each other’s back at all times.

 In conclusion, serving as an Army First Sergeant is quite perhaps the best job in the Army.
 If you ever get the opportunity to serve as a First Sergeant, make sure you do your best!
 Your soldiers deserve great leadership.